facebook/react-native-website/website/versioned_docs/version-0.5/javascript-environment.md

 React Native ships with the [Babel JavaScript compiler](https://babeljs.io).
 Check [Babel documentation](https://babeljs.io/docs/plugins/#transform-plugins) on its supported transformations for more details.

-Here's a full list of React Native's [enabled transformations](https://github.com/facebook/react-native/blob/master/babel-preset/configs/main.js#L16).
+A full list of React Native's enabled transformations can be found in [metro-react-native-babel-preset](https://github.com/facebook/metro/tree/master/packages/metro-react-native-babel-preset).

 ES5